 Our Historic Index is one of the most comprehensive sources of backlink data on the Internet.
 As such, despite our huge processing power, the index takes many days to build - ensuring that it is always a few days behind what is happening now.
 In order to address this, we have created a smaller, separate index which we call the 'Fresh Index'.
 As this index is smaller, we can update it more often, and thus it can be kept more up-to-date.

-The two datasets - the 'Fresh Index' and the 'Historic Index' are separate, and it would take substantial effort to merge the two datasets seamlessly from a user perspective - which would have resulted in delaying the release of the Fresh Index by many months.
-The data from the Fresh Index will be fed into the Historic Index when the Historic Index is updated.
-There is therefore the possibility that older backlinks in the Fresh Index will also be present in the Historical Index.
+The two datasets - the 'Fresh Index' and the 'Historic Index' are separate, and it would take substantial effort to merge the two datasets seamlessly.
+As the two indexes are built separately from the same web crawl, older backlinks in the Fresh Index are often also present in the Historical Index.

 In common with many web indexes, Our link map is ( and has been ) derived from two types of data source – data we crawl ourself and data imports from third parties, such as ( but not limited to ) Wikipedia ( https://dumps.wikimedia.org/ ) – this enables us to focus our crawl resources responsibly